xljiang/tournament-manager/GroupProject/Docs/UserManual.md

 Start Tournament screen allows tournament manager to start a tournament if one is not already in progress.

-In order to start a tournament, tournament manager must enter the house cut (as a percentage) and the entry fee (per player), as well as the number of player (**8 or 16**).
+In order to start a tournament, tournament manager must enter the house cut (as a percentage) and the entry fee (per player), as well as the number of players (**8 or 16**).
 The application will then populate the list of players for the tournament from the list of available players and calculate  the house profit, as well as 1st, 2nd, and 3rd prizes.

+> **Note:** If there are fewer than 8 players in the system, the Start Tournament screen won't show.
+Instead, the user will be presented with the suggestion to add more users.
+If there are fewer than 16 but more than 8 players in the system, only the option to start an 8-person tournament will be available.

 The house profit is calculated using the following formula: